Questions

 What kind of people come to the YV?

 All kinds.
 All ages, from newborns through nonagenarians.
 Observant and secular.
 Orthodox and egalitarian.
 Mainly Jews, but also a handful of non-Jews.
 Singles, couples, parents with and without their children, husbands/wives with and without their spouses, widows, widowers and divorcées.
-From as far as Australia, and as near as Baltimore, MD.
+From as far as Australia, and as near as New York State.
+Anyone can come, as long as they commit to speaking only Yiddish!

 No matter what your age, there are other people your age that come.
 There are children, college and graduate students and people in their 30′s, 40′s, 50′s, 60′s, 70′s, 80′s and 90′s.